 year, Munich became not just a place on the map but a feeling; of togetherness,

-warmth, and a shared celebration of being alive.
+warmth, and a shared celebration of life.

-Conclusion – A City of
+A City of Timeless Harmony

 Munich revealed itself